top of page

 Is a Medium-Firm Mattress Good for Most People?

-Medium-firm mattresses are often recommended because they strike a balance between comfort and support.
-For many sleepers, this firmness level allows:
+Medium-firm mattresses are often recommended because they strike a balance between cushioning and support.

 • gentle contouring at pressure points

-• adequate support for spinal alignment
+• adequate lumbar support

 Firm vs Medium-Firm: Key Differences Explained